|

 Beechcraft at

-Wichita, Kansas Plant 1.
-(Now Hawker Beechcraft)
+Wichita, Kansas Plant 1 (Now Hawker Beechcraft)

-- Beechcraft had and still does have its
+- Beechcraft had and still has its

-headquarters, engineering and manufacturing at its own airfield on the
+headquarters, engineering, and manufacturing at its own airfield on the

-corner of its Plant 1 which would have been the center of its operation
+corner of its Plant 1, which would have been the center of its operation

 during WWII.
 Now the Hawker Beechcraft operation is on all four